fatalinha/AutoSub/README.md

 ## Blogs
   - Las herramientas del futuro del subtitulado: https://jugandoatraducir.com/las-herramientas-del-futuro-del-subtitulado-transcripciones-y-subtitulos-automaticos/

-# Contact
+# Contact and contributing

+This is an active repository and your contributions are always welcome!
 If you have any resources or information that you want to include, please get in touch. alina [at] karakanta [dot] com